Hilbert--Schmidt regularity of symmetric integral operators on bounded domains with applications to SPDE approximations: Applications to SPDE approximations

 Estimate~\eqref{eq:tracecond} with $r > 0$ is needed to even establish existence of a solution to~\eqref{eq:stochastic-allen-cahn} in~\cite{QW19} when the spatial dimension $d=3$.
 Moreover, also for dimensions $d=1,2$, the estimate is necessary to find optimal convergence rates of $X_{h,\Delta t}$.
 Specifically, under~\eqref{eq:tracecond}, \cite[Theorem~4.1]{QW19} yields the existence of a constant $C>0$ such that for all mesh sizes $h > 0$, time steps $0 < \Delta t < 1/3$ and time points $t_n = n \Delta t $ with $n \in \N$,

 Here $r$ is taken in the range $[-2/3,1]$.
-Combining our results with this, we see that if $Q$ is an integral operator, Theorems~\ref{thm:nonhomtracedirichlet} and~\ref{thm:homtrace} can, under the right conditions, be used to obtain convergence rates up to $2$ in space and $1$ in time, whereas we would incorrectly assume a rate of $1$ in space and $1/2$ in time without these results.
-Condition~\eqref{eq:tracecond} with $r > 0$ is common to consider for the stochastic Allen--Cahn equation, for example in \cite{CH19,KLL18}. \end{example}
+Combining our results with this, we see, for example, that if $Q$ is an integral operator with a kernel $q \in \cC^{1,1}(\bar{\cD} \times \bar{\cD})$ that satisfy the Dirichlet boundary conditions, Theorem~\ref{thm:nonhomtracedirichlet} yields a convergence rate of order $2$ in space and $1$ in time.
+If $q$ is a homogeneous kernel satisfying the conditions of Corollary~\ref{cor:homtrace} for some $\sigma > d/2$, we essentially obtain convergence rates $\min(1+\sigma-d/2,3/2)$ in space and $\min(1+\sigma-d/2,3/2)/2$ in time.
+Without these results, we would incorrectly assume a rate of $1$ in space and $1/2$ in time.
+Condition~\eqref{eq:tracecond} with $r > 0$ is commonly considered for the stochastic Allen--Cahn equation, for example in \cite{CH19,KLL18}. \end{example}

 \begin{example}[Approximation of the stochastic wave equation] The stochastic wave equation is another SPDE commonly encountered in the literature.
 It is considered as a simplified model for the movement of DNA strings suspended in liquid \cite{D09}.
 The authors of~\cite{CLS13} analyze numerical schemes for it in the same setting as above with $H = L^2(\cD)$.
 It is there given